 Good Faith Treatment

-Accordingly, all employees should expect fair play during discussions and negotiations of employment matters.
+Accordingly, employees, consultants and contractor workers alike should expect fair play during discussions and negotiations of their contracts.
 This includes the terms of your salary and bonus payments, a promotion or an even an internal company investigation.
 Our courts will frown at employers who act less than forthright, and in bad faith, at any point during your employment relationship.
 In a wrongful dismissal case, it is not uncommon for judges to award employees additional compensation for bad faith treatment when employers treat them poorly during terminations.

 This duty of honesty and good faith, however, comes with limitations.
 It does not go far enough to engage your loyalty or put your interests first.
 Courts remain hesitant to interfere too much with free trade and the meeting of the minds that occurs when two parties negotiate and agree into a contract.

 Employment, service and consultant contracts are important documents that govern a working relationship.
 Similarly, termination agreements and clauses set out your compensation terms when the relationship ends.
 You must clearly understand the terms before you sign on the dotted line.
 An employment lawyer can help you gain important perspective about your rights.
 The least you can do is ensure your contract is properly vetted.